 Tokyo relies heavily on the United States for its security.
-In particular, it depends on the United States to deter nuclear attacks on the home islands.
+In particular, it depends on the United States to deter both conventional and nuclear attacks on the home islands.
 The combination of the pacifist constitution and Japan’s past (i.e., the atomic bombings of Hiroshima and Nagasaki) has forestalled much public interest in obtaining an independent nuclear deterrent.
 Similarly, throughout the Cold War, Japan relied on the American conventional and nuclear commitment to deter Soviet and Chinese aggression.

 The American presence is supported by a substantial American defense infrastructure throughout Japan, including Okinawa.
 The array of major bases provides key logistical and communications support for U.S. operations throughout the Western Pacific, cutting travel time substantially compared with deployments from Hawaii or the West Coast of the United States.
-They also provide key listening posts on Russian, Chinese, and North Korean military operations.
+They also provide key listening posts to monitor Russian, Chinese, and North Korean military operations.
 This is supplemented by Japan’s growing array of space systems, including new reconnaissance satellites.

-These historical issues have been sufficient to torpedo efforts to improve defense cooperation between Seoul and Tokyo, a fact highlighted in 2012 by South Korea’s last-minute decision not to sign an agreement to share sensitive military data, including details about the North Korean threat to both countries.5 In December 2014, the U.S., South Korea, and Japan signed a military data-sharing agreement limited to information on the North Korean military threat and requiring both allies to pass information through the United States military.
+These historical issues have been sufficient to torpedo efforts to improve defense cooperation between Seoul and Tokyo, a fact highlighted in 2012 by South Korea’s last-minute decision not to sign an agreement to share sensitive military data, including details about the North Korean threat to both countries.7 In December 2014, the U.S., South Korea, and Japan signed a military data-sharing agreement limited to information on the North Korean military threat and requiring both allies to pass information through the United States military.
 This was supplemented in 2016 by a Japan–ROK bilateral agreement on sharing military intelligence.
 Similar controversies, rooted in history as well as in contemporary politics, have also affected Sino–Japanese relations and, to a lesser extent, Japanese ties to some Southeast Asian states.